anthonycorletti/snok/.github/ISSUE_TEMPLATE/bug.md

 ### Screenshots

-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain the bug.

 ### Environment